Fusing Blockchain and AI with Metaverse: A Survey: Introduction

 \section{Introduction}

 The concept of metaverse was proposed almost 30 years ago in the science fiction named \textit{Snow Crash}, written by \textit{Neal Stephenson} \cite{joshua2017information}.
-Metaverse has been one of the hottest buzzwords to attract the tech industry’s attention due to the breakthroughs of Blockchain, Internet of Things (IoT), Network, Artificial Intelligence (AI), and etc. The Sandbox game platform Rolbox is the company that firstly incorporates the term `metaverse' into their prospectus and proposes the key characteristics (e.g., identity, friends, immersive experience, low friction, civility, economy, anywhere, variety) of metaverse.
+Metaverse has been one of the hottest buzzwords to attract the tech industry’s attention due to the rapid advancements of Blockchain, Internet of Things (IoT), VR/AR, Artificial Intelligence (AI), Cloud/Edge Computing, { etc}.
+The sandbox game platform Roblox \cite{roblox5} is the company that firstly incorporates the term `metaverse' into their prospectus and proposes the key characteristics (e.g., identity, friends, immersive experience, low friction, civility, economy, anywhere, variety) of metaverse.
 The social company, Facebook, is renamed as \textit{Meta} \cite{MetaLink} to help bring metaverse to life and make people meet each other, learn, collaborate and play in ways that go beyond what they can imagine.
-The video game Fortnite that is released by Epic games puts the players into a virtual world, such as a post-apocalyptic, zombie-infested world, experiencing new levels of photorealistic interaction \cite{ambrasaite2021epic, Epic, seymour2017meet,games2017fortnite} and watching virtual concert \cite{virtualconcert}.
-Metaverse seamlessly integrates the physical world with the virtual world and allows avatars to carry out rich activities including creation, display, entertainment, social, and trading.
+The video game Fortnite \cite{games2017fortnite} that is released by Epic games puts the players into a virtual world, such as a post-apocalyptic, zombie-infested world, experiencing new levels of photorealistic interaction \cite{ambrasaite2021epic, Epic, seymour2017meet,games2017fortnite} and watching virtual concert \cite{virtualconcert}.
+Metaverse seamlessly integrates the physical world with the virtual world and allows avatars to carry out rich activities including creation, display, entertainment, social, and trading. { Nowadays, both academia and industries dive into the exploration of metaverse.
+For example, Jingteng Tech \cite{jingTech} has developed BeamLink, by which users can share photos, documents, and have an interactive meeting collaboration, as shown in Fig. \ref{fig:meeting}.
+Furthermore, the optical sensors (e.g., depth and cameras) deployed with CNNs are commonly applied to capture the gestures and movements of dancers.
+The poses and movements of dancers, as shown in Fig.\ref{fig:dance}, can be clustered as a high-dimensional feature space, which is further converted into dance performance in virtual environments \cite{aristidou2019digital} through techniques like \textit{dynamic time wrapping} \cite{ferguson2014dynamic}.
+Compared to the physical world, autonomous avatars can understand human dancer's voice-to-motion mapping.
+Powered by deep learning, avatars can also mimic dance moves with high dance resemblance and emotional expressions. } Given those potentials of metaverse, a problem is that researchers cannot accurately judge the shape and boundary of the future metaverse.
+They could only envision some of its possible characteristics, such as open space, decentralization, human-computer interaction experience, digital assets, and digital economy.